devils-eye/screenshot-ocr/README.md

    - View all your saved OCR data
    - Search through your data
    - Edit titles and extracted text
+   - Generate or regenerate titles using Gemini AI
+   - Toggle between light and dark themes
    - Delete unwanted items
    - Export your data
+   - Configure API keys and settings

 ## Privacy and Security

-- Your API key and OCR data are stored locally in your browser
+- Your API keys and OCR data are stored locally in your browser
 - Screenshots and extracted text are not sent to any server other than Mistral AI's OCR API
+- Text is only sent to Google Gemini API for title generation when that feature is used
 - The extension requires minimal permissions to function
+- No data is stored on external servers

 ## Development